You are currently on Hearing Direct UK

 Mixed hearing loss: Sometimes the different causes of SHL and CHL can occur together resulting in MHL and untreated symptoms of CHL may develop into a permanent SHL over time.
 The causes of hearing loss here can impact the weighting of its type.
 What are the differences between Conductive and Sensorineural Hearing Loss?

 Noise-induced hearing loss: NIHL, as its name suggests, is the direct result of damage from noise.
-Lengthy exposure to harmful sound levels or a sudden harsh noise can result in hearing loss.
+Lengthy exposure to harmful sound levels or sudden harsh noise can result in hearing loss.
 This can be both instantaneous or develop across months or years.

 If you feel you've experienced one of the above causes of hearing loss, take our free online hearing test.

-It is highly advised that if you do have any concern about your hearing, that you consult a medical professional or audiologist.
+We strongly advise that if you do have any concern about your hearing, that you consult a medical professional or audiologist.
 They will be able to identify the type and causes of hearing loss, as well as recommend a proper way to manage the impairment.

 Depending on the type and what is causing your hearing loss, managing it may require different approaches.